Lara Ivanuša

-Lara Ivanuša (born 9 January 1997) is a Slovenian footballer who plays as an attacking midfielder or striker for Ferencvárosi TC and the Slovenia national team.
+Lara Ivanuša (born 9 January 1997) is a Slovenian women's international footballer who plays as an attacking midfielder or striker for Abu Dhabi Country Club.

 Club career

 In 2017, Ivanuša joined Damallsvenskan club Kvarnsvedens IK.
 On 20 February 2018, she returned to ŽNK Olimpija Ljubljana, where she scored four goals in 8 league appearances and helped the club win its second consecutive Slovenian Women's League title.

 On 18 July 2018, she joined Glasgow City.

 International career

 Ivanuša made her international debut in a Euro 2017 qualifier against Scotland in April 2016 in Paisley.